 She made her flight with minutes to spare -- but the airline subsequently lost Ashley's checked bag.
 Says Ashley, "If I had known how much trouble the whole thing would be, I would have just forfeited the shampoo."

 When it comes to packing, a small mistake like putting a prohibited item in your carry-on bag can snowball into a messy chain of events.
-Fortunately, travelers faced with similar problems don't have to rely on tears to save their vacations.
+Fortunately, travelers faced with similar packing problems don't have to rely on tears to save their vacations.
 Whether you're dealing with a confiscated item in the security line, a surplus of souvenirs, a nasty spill or a broken bag, a bit of packing emergency know-how can mean the difference between a disaster and a worry-free getaway.

 Packing Problem #1: Airport Security Confiscates Your Prized Possession

 If a security officer finds your five-ounce bottle of designer perfume and removes it from your carry-on bag, is it lost forever?
 Not necessarily.

 We don't recommend arguing with a TSA officer over something easily replaceable such as a jumbo-size tube of toothpaste, but if he or she confiscates something that has value to you, politely ask if you can take the item away from the checkpoint.
 If you're lucky and the officer says yes, here are your options:

 If you're certain you have plenty of time before your flight takes off, you can go back to your airline's check-in counter and either check your carry-on bag or ask to have the prohibited item placed in your checked luggage.
 Keep in mind that you will have to wait in line at the check-in counter and at the security checkpoint all over again, so you may need an extra hour or two before your flight is scheduled to depart.
 There is no guarantee that the airline staff will be able to help you out, so don't return to the check-in counter unless you have time to spare; otherwise, you may risk missing your flight for nothing.